sxmber/mc-bedrock-autoupdater/README.md

 # mc-bedrock-autoupdater
 Program to automate the process of updating Minecraft Bedrock Edition Server

-I'm working on making this more accessible but for now this script assumes your /bedrock-server and this repo is in your home directory.
+I'm working on making this more accessible but for now this script assumes your /bedrock-server and this repo is in your home directory and you have installed Golang.

 # Requirements
 Golang